ouuan/ZipDiff/README.md

 ## Reproducing the ablation study

 1. Run `sudo tools/ablation-study.sh`.
-It will run five 24-hour fuzzing sessions, for a total of 15 days.
+It will run five 24-hour fuzzing sessions for each of the three setups, for a total of 15 days.
 2. Run `python3 tools/fuzz-stats.py evaluation/stats/*` to draw the graph at `inconsistent-pair-cdf.pdf`.

 The full results took around 100GB of disk space for the authors.
 At runtime it may temporarily take another ~500GB of disk space.
 You can lower the `$BATCH_SIZE` in `ablation-study.sh` to reduce the required amount of RAM and disk space.